Moamal-2000/e-commerce/README.md

 - [React Router Dom v6](https://reactrouter.com) for SPA
 - [react helmet async](https://www.npmjs.com/package/react-helmet-async) for better SEO
 - [Swiper](https://swiperjs.com/react) for carousel slider

+## 3. Features

+1. **User Authentication and Account Management:**
+   Secure user registration and login functionalities.

+2. **Local Storage for Changes:**
+   All user actions and changes are stored locally to ensure seamless browsing and continuity.

+3. **Shopping Cart and Checkout Process:**
+   Easily add items to your cart and proceed through a streamlined checkout process.

+4. **Order Tracking and History:**
+   Track the status of your orders and view past order history.

+5. **Product Details Page with Zoom-In Feature:**
+   View detailed product information with the ability to zoom in on product images.

+6. **Search Functionality:**
+   Search for products by name, category, or browse all available products.

+7. **Save to Favorites/Wishlist/Cart:**
+   Save products to your preferred list for future reference or purchase.

+8. **Fully Responsive Design:**
+   Enjoy a responsive and user-friendly experience across all devices, including desktops, tablets, and mobile phones.

 ## 4. Style helper